stem-cells-SMA-2023

 Stem Cell Treatment for SMA – Spinal Muscular Atrophy

-Spinal muscular atrophy or SMA is a group of genetically inherited progressive neuromuscular diseases.
-SMA is thought to be caused by a missing/mutated gene that attacks voluntary muscles throughout the human body.
+Spinal muscular atrophy, or SMA, is a group of genetically inherited progressive neuromuscular diseases.
+It is thought to be caused by a missing/mutated gene that attacks voluntary muscles throughout the human body.
 As a collection of various muscle-related diseases, SMA is the second leading cause of death after Duchenne.

 What is Spinal Muscular Atrophy?

 It is estimated that spinal muscular atrophy affects one in 7000 babies born and that about one in 50 people are genetic carriers of the disease.
-SMA is an autosomal recessive genetic disorder which means that most cases of SMA can be attributed to getting defective genes from both parents.
-It is believed that if both parents are carriers of this genetic disorder to chance of the child developing this disease is 25%.
-Potential potential parents can use genetic testing to see if they are carriers of this gene though PGD pre-implementation genetic diagnosis testing that is available in most countries around the world including Thailand.Spinal-muscular-atrophy-treatment-stemcells
+SMA is an autosomal recessive genetic disorder, which means that most cases of SMA can be attributed to getting defective genes from both parents.
+It is believed that if both parents are carriers of this genetic disorder, the chance of the child developing this disease is 25%.
+Potential parents can use genetic testing to see if they are carriers of this gene through PGD pre-implementation genetic diagnosis testing, available in most countries worldwide, including Thailand.Spinal-muscular-atrophy-treatment-stemcells

 4 Types & Classifications of SMA disease

-2. SMA type II is less severe than type I asked patients typically infants do not show symptoms of SMA during early infancy however over time they become weaker and weaker.
+2. SMA type II is less severe than type I asked patients.
+Typically, infants do not show symptoms of SMA during early infancy; however, they become weaker and weaker over time.

-3. SMA type III is a less severe form and typically begins in early adulthood and progressively gets worse as the patient’s age.
+3. SMA type III is a less severe form and typically begins in early adulthood and progressively worsens as the patient ages.

-4. SMA type IV is the least severe type of disease where weakness and muscle wasting generally start in adulthood.
+4. SMA type IV is the least severe disease where weakness and muscle wasting generally start in adulthood.

 Symptoms of SMA